JoseLuisManzanaresRivera/insight4health/_posts/2013-10-10-let-flexbox-work-for-you-or-perish.md

 layout: post
 title: Geospatial approach to the social determinants of Cancer.
 subtitle: Incorporating consuption patterns to improve understanding of cancer mortality.
 description: This report documents cancer mortality geographic distribution in Chihuahua, a border state with the US.
 We follow it’s evolution over the last decade.
-The Spatial dimension provides a complementary approach that brings the cancer debate to the table for this norther border state.
+The Spatial dimension provides a complementary approach that brings the cancer debate to the table for this norther border states.
 image: https://res.cloudinary.com/joseluismanzanaresrivera/image/upload/v1585275051/national-cancer-institute-L7en7Lb-Ovc-unsplash_e2r9ok.jpg
 optimized_image: https://res.cloudinary.com/joseluismanzanaresrivera/image/upload/v1585275051/national-cancer-institute-L7en7Lb-Ovc-unsplash_e2r9ok.jpg
 category: Cancer